Palestinians bury dead as risk of flare-up with Israel ebbs

 At the funeral of the 22-year-old, crowds of Palestinians waved the flags of both Fatah, the party that controls the Palestinian Authority, and militant Hamas, which rules Gaza.
 In the streets of the town called al-Ram, masked Palestinians threw stones and set off fireworks at Israeli police, who responded with tear gas.

-But so far, both the Palestinian rockets and Israeli airstrikes seemed limited so as to prevent escalation into a full-blown war.
+But both the Palestinian rockets and Israeli airstrikes seemed limited so as to prevent growing into a full-blown war.
 Israel and Hamas have fought four wars and several smaller skirmishes since the militant group seized power in Gaza from rival Palestinian forces in 2007.

-The Palestinians' rockets were fired toward the south of Israel, while Israel's nonlethal airstrikes were on targets in Gaza, such as training camps and an underground rocket-manufacturing site.
+The Palestinians' rockets were fired toward southern Israel, while Israel's nonlethal airstrikes were on targets in Gaza, such as training camps and an underground rocket-manufacturing site.

 Israeli Defense Minister Yoav Gallant claimed the military dealt a “tough blow” to Palestinian militants in Gaza and said the army was preparing to strike “high-quality targets ... until peace is restored to the citizens of Israel.”

-On Friday, Israeli police were out in force in Jerusalem, as scores of Muslim worshippers gathered for prayers in the stone courtyard of the Al-Aqsa Mosque and chanted in solidarity with those killed in the Jenin raid.
+Israeli police were out in force in Jerusalem as scores of Muslim worshippers gathered for prayers in the stone courtyard of the Al-Aqsa Mosque and chanted in solidarity with those killed in the Jenin raid.

 Tensions at the holy site, revered by Jews as the Temple Mount, have triggered violence in the past, including a bloody Gaza war in 2021.
 The site is considered the third-most sacred in Islam and the holiest place in Judaism.